jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 I'm only testing Chrome.
 Sorry.
 There's only one of me and I get tired.
 In fact, with 10 sites to get through, it's possible I'll miss something obvious, but I'll post the raw data so feel free to take a look.

 Also, and perhaps most importantly, the results aren't a reflection of the abilities of the developers.
 We don't know how many were on each project, we don't know what their deadline was or any other constraints.
-My goal here is to show common performance issues that exist on real-world sites.
+My goal here is to show common performance issues that exist on real-world sites, how to identify them, and how to fix them.

 Ok, that's enough waffle, let's GO, GO, GO!